-On 2 January 2013 PEDro contained 23,214 reports of randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines.
-There were 19,004 trials, 3,794 reviews, and 416 guidelines (note that the way guidelines were counted changed during 2012, so the total number of guidelines appears to be lower than in last years statistics).
+On 9 January 2017 PEDro contained 35,407 reports of randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines.
+There were 28,063 trials, 6,740 reviews, and 604 guidelines.
 The graph below illustrates the cumulative number of trials, reviews and guidelines available each year.
 The number of reports of trials is doubling every 3.5 years.

 PEDro statistics download

-If you are unable to open 2Jan2013.zip follow this link to download WinZip.
+If you are unable to open 9Jan2017.zip follow this link to download WinZip.

-If you are unable to open 2Jan2013.sit follow this link to download StuffIt Expander.
+If you are unable to open 9Jan2017.sit follow this link to download StuffIt Expander.